On the existence of paradoxical motions of generically rigid graphs on the sphere: Realizations on the sphere as elements of a moduli space

 We conclude this section by describing some divisors in the moduli space~$\M_{0,2n}$ which are crucial for our investigations.

 \begin{definition}[{\cite[Introduction]{Keel1992}}] Let $(I,J)$ be a partition of the marked points~$\{P_1, \dotsc, P_n, Q_1, \dotsc, Q_n\}$ where $|I| \geq 2$ and $|J| \geq 2$.
-We define the divisor~$D_{I,J}$ in~$\M_{0,2n}$ to be the divisor whose general point is a stable curve with two irreducible components such that the marked points in~$I$ lie on one component, while the marked points in~$J$ lie on the other component. \end{definition}
+We define the divisor~$D_{I,J}$ in~$\M_{0,2n}$ to be the divisor whose general element is a stable curve with two irreducible components such that the marked points in~$I$ lie on one component, while the marked points in~$J$ lie on the other component.
+Hence $D_{I,J}$ contains all those stable curves, together with stable curves with more components, where the marked points are distributed according to a refinement of the partition $(I,J)$. \end{definition}

-\begin{proposition}[Knudsen, {\cite[Introduction and Fact~2]{Keel1992}}] Any divisor $D_{I,J}$ as in Definition~\ref{definition:vital_divisor} is isomorphic to the product~$\M_{0,|I|+1} \times \M_{0, |J| + 1}$.
+\begin{proposition}[Knudsen, {\cite[Introduction and Fact~2]{Keel1992}}] Any divisor $D_{I,J}$ as in \cref{definition:vital_divisor} is isomorphic to the product~$\M_{0,|I|+1} \times \M_{0, |J| + 1}$.
 Under this isomorphism, the point of intersection of the two components of a general stable curve in~$D_{I,J}$ counts as an extra marked point in each of the two factors of the product. \end{proposition}

 \begin{remark} Recall from \cite{Keel1992} that if $a,b \in \{1, \dotsc, n\}$, then there is a way to identify $\p^1_{\C}$ with $\M_{0,4}$ so that the preimages of the points~$(0:1)$, $(1:0)$, and~$(1:1)$ under the forgetful map~$\pi_{a,b} \colon \M_{0,2n} \longrightarrow \M_{0,4}$ are given by